munim95/ColourPicker/README.md

 # ColourPicker
-Quick And Easy Raw Colour Picker For Android!
+Quick And Easy Raw Colour Picker For Android !

-*OPEN FOR IMPROVEMENTS/NEW FEATURES*
+*Intended for developers*

+*New Features/Improvements Welcome*

 Preview